kostym/drupal-7-examples/README.md

 ## Panels layout
 Component: **[TwoColumns](https://github.com/kostym/drupal-7-examples/tree/master/TwoColumns)**

-For a panels layout to get auto-detected by the Kostym module, you just place it under a sub-folder called `panels-layouts`.
+For a panels layout to get auto-detected by the Kostym module, you just place it under a subfolder called `panels-layouts`.

 <pre>
 kostym_components